-The exclusion of English situationists Timothy Clark, Christopher Gray and Donald Nicholson-Smith from the SI in 1969.
+The exclusion of English situationists Timothy Clark, Christopher Gray and Donald Nicholson-Smith from the SI, with some harsh words for Black Mask.
+From Internationale Situationniste #12 (September 1969).

 On 21 December 1967 Timothy Clark, Christopher Gray and Donald Nicholson-Smith were excluded from the SI, just as they were getting ready to publish a journal in England and begin a group activity there.
 (Charles Radcliffe had resigned for personal reasons a couple months before.)